theupdateframework/taps/tap4.md

 In order to improve compromise-resilience, a client may require multiple repositories with different root keys to sign the same targets metadata.

-## Use case 3: restricting trust to a subset of targets
+## Use case 3: restricting trust in a repository to a subset of its targets

 Finally, a client may also wish to restrict its trust to a subset of targets available on a repository.